 - The Ultimate Guide to Podcast Advertising

-- 53 Alternative Ad Networks to Open Up New Channels of Growth in 2019
+- 53 Alternative Ad Networks to Open Up New Channels of Growth

 - How We Built the Growth Everywhere Podcast to 109,000 Listens per Month

-How We’re Using the #1 Marketing Strategy of 2019
+How We’re Using the #1 Marketing Strategy

 We’re going to keep podcasting because Marketing School is now trending to 1.2M downloads per month.
 We’ll also keep Growth Everywhere, but publish an interview once a week and the Live audio on the other days.